 6 1.a.
-Utilizing the LanceDB database to solve queries (5 points)
+Utilizing LanceDB database to solve queries (5 points)

-In the function read_database(query), given a string query, use vector-store.similarity_search(query), which takes as input a string query and returns a list of Documents.
+In the function read_database(query), given a string query, use vectorstore.similarity_search(query), which takes as input a string query and returns a list of Documents.
 Return the page content of the first Document of the list, accessed via the page_content attribute.

-If you are interested in learning more about how LanceDB operates at a deeper level, there is a description available at https://lancedb.github.io/lancedb/concepts/vector_search/.
+If you are interested in learning more about how LanceDB operates, there is a description available at https://lancedb.github.io/lancedb/concepts/vector_search/.
 There are a few graphics there to make it more clear what the database is doing and how it is finding relevant results, given the word embeddings of your query (which are computed automatically by vectorstore.similarity_search(query).
-There is also some intuition for why we are using vector databases on Slide 5 of the LangChain slides on the course website.
+There is also some intuition for why we are using vector databases on Slide 11 of the LangChain slides on the course website.